Praecordi/comfy-character-app/README.md

 1. Base Generation
 2. Iterative Latent Upscale
 3. Face Detail Enhancement
+4. Skin Detail Enhancement
-4. Hair Detail Enhancement
+5. Hair Detail Enhancement
-5. Eyes Detail Enhancement
+6. Eyes Detail Enhancement
-6. Image Upscale
+7. Image Upscale
-7. Background Removal
+8. Background Removal

 > [!NOTE]
 > The app currently only works with the SDXL architecture.
 It also assumes that sdxl checkpoints are placed in a folder called `sdxl/` and pony checkpoints in a folder called `pony/` in your models folder.